Explore the Rideau Canal and Friends of the Rideau by following these links:

 What are our goals?

-To enhance and conserve the irreplaceable charm of the Rideau Corridor.
-To increase public awareness and enjoyment of the Rideau Corridor and to develop strong public support for the long term well-being of the Rideau Corridor
+To enhance and conserve the irreplaceable charm of the Rideau Canal.
+To increase public awareness and enjoyment of the Rideau Canal and to develop strong public support for the long term well-being of the Rideau Canal.

 Who Are Our Members?